Cruikshanks/ea-area_lookup/README.md

 end
 ```

-Now you can do the following:
+Now you can do the following

 ```ruby
 coords = EA::AreaLookup::Coordinates.new(easting: 123, northing: 456)